alchemistry/flamel/README.md

 - Step 3: Estimate Free energy differences
 - Step 4: Output

-Each step is performed in Plugins which can easyly be be replaced by other plugins.
+Each step is performed in Plugins which can easily be replaced by other plugins.

 # Name
-In the tradition to associate free energy estimations with alchemnistry it's named after: [Nicolas Flamel](https://en.wikipedia.org/wiki/Nicolas_Flamel)
+In the tradition to associate free energy estimations with alchemy, the ancient craft of transmutating one element into another, it's named after: [Nicolas Flamel](https://en.wikipedia.org/wiki/Nicolas_Flamel).

-# Sate of development:
+# State of development
-Eventhoug alchemical-analysis is not fully covered by Flamel, it can already reproduce some results calculated using alchemical-analysis:
+Eventhough alchemical-analysis is not fully covered by Flamel, it can already reproduce some results calculated using alchemical-analysis:

 In fact for TI, BAR, MBAR you should get exactly the same results: